How to master internal communications: create strong content

 Using appropriate voice and tone in your content elevates your message further and lets it truly connect with your audience.
 Think of voice like the personality of your language!

 Striking the right tone and figuring out who to target is one thing, but how you present your content is just as important.
-Here are three fool-proof content marketing trends to ensure your message gets delivered in the most effective way:
+Here are four fool-proof content marketing trends to ensure your message gets delivered in the most effective way:

 The main goal of personalized content is to speak directly to the needs and interests of your target audience(s).
 What are their unique pain points?
 For example, if your warehouse staff are less likely to check weekly company newsletters, how can you ensure they are receiving the same messages in a fun, engaging way?